 Specification F9/37 which led to the Gloster G39 prototype, which was designed to have 3 cannon in the fuselage behind the pilot firing upward at a no-allowance angle (12 degrees), and another two in the nose, also firing up at at the same angle.

-Side view of the Gloster F9/37 showing the alignment of the cannon.
+Side view of the Gloster F9/37 showing the alignment of the cannons.
 Two were in the nose and three amidship.

 The Gloster G39 F9/37 painted as if it had gone into production.

-The Armstrong Whitworth design for Air Ministry Specification F11/37 was powered by two Merlin engines in "pusher" configuration.
-Its armament of four 20mm cannon was accomodated in a turret which could be rotated only around the forward hemisphere.
+The Armstrong Whitworth design for Air Ministry specification F11/37 was powered by two Merlin engines in a "pusher" configuration.
+Its armament of four 20mm cannons was accommodated in a turret that could be only be rotated around the forward hemisphere.
 The cannons could not be depressed far enough to fire horizontally, clearly showing it was intended to be used in no-allowance attacks.

 The Bristol tender to specification F11/37 came in two versions.
 The first with a pair of Hercules engines and a second "scaled up" version with two of the bigger Centaurus engines.
-Both features a turret with four 20mm cannon that could only be operated in the forward quadrant.
-The aircraft layout is similar to the Grumman XF5F Skyrocket although much larger.
+Both featured a turret with four 20mm cannon that could only be operated in the forward hemisphere.
+The design was similar in layout to the Grumman XF5F Skyrocket, although much larger.

 F22/39 was an Air Ministry Specification written around the Type 414 twin-engined fighter design being developed by Vickers.
 This clearly has no-allowance sighting at the heart of the thinking behind the design and can be seen as the rational successor to the Vickers COW gun fighter of the previous decade.
 It envisioned a streamlined monoplane two-seater fighter (looking a little like a DH Mosquito but with a twin-rudder tail) mounting a large 40 mm cannon in the nose in a remotely controlled turret which could be elevated for no-allowance shooting.

-Amazingly, Colin Sinnott in his masterly book "The RAF and Aircraft Design 1923-1939" shows that prior to WWII the RAF was actually calling for ways for the wing-mounted armament of Hurricanes and Spitfires to be somehow elevated to fire at no-allowance angles!
+Amazingly, Colin Sinnott in his masterly book "The RAF and Aircraft Design 1923-1939" shows that before WWII the RAF was calling for ways for the wing-mounted armament of Hurricanes and Spitfires to be somehow elevated to fire at no-allowance angles!
 Indeed this requirement was taken forward to the specification that led to the Hawker Typhoon.

 The Boulton Paul P97B was one of the tenders for F18/40.
 It was a big twin-boom design powered by two Napier Sabre engines.
-Armament was a type-A four gun turret as used on the Defiant along with two forward firing 20mm cannon.
+Armament was a type-A four-gun turret as used on the Defiant along with two forward-firing 20mm cannons.
 Quite similar in layout to the US Northrop P-61 Black Widow night-fighter.

-* I've had some people express doubts about the fact that the Defiant's guns could be fired by the pilot - Can I just point out this quote from the Defiant Pilot's Notes (AP1592B) - Section 1 Paragraph 2: "The control column is operated in the normal way and is mounted on the forward edge of the pilot's seat.
-The spade-grip is of standard type and incorporating a brake operating level (47), and a gun-firing push-button (48) for use when the gun-firing control is taken over by the pilot."
-The numbers 47 + 48 refer to numbers on the associated diagram of the pilots cockpit.
+² I've had some people express doubts about the fact that the Defiant's guns could be fired by the pilot - Can I just point out this quote from the Defiant Pilot's Notes (AP1592B) - Section 1 Paragraph 2: "The control column is operated in the normal way and is mounted on the forward edge of the pilot's seat.
+The spade-grip is of standard type and incorporating a brake operating lever (47), and a gun-firing push-button (48) for use when the gun-firing control is taken over by the pilot.".
+The numbers 47 + 48 refer to numbers on the associated diagram of the pilot's cockpit.
 The turret had a switch to transfer control of firing the guns to the pilot.
-This link <click here> takes you to an on-line copy of the Defiant Pilots notes on the WWW2 aircraft .net forum (you'll have to register to view it).
-If you look at this RAF training film on youtube at the link here <click here> you can see the three position switch clearly marked "Pilot- Off - Gunner".
+This link <click here> takes you to an online copy of the Defiant Pilots notes on the WW2 aircraft .net forum (you'll have to register to view it).
+If you look at this RAF training film on youtube at the link here <click here> you can see the three-position switch clearly marked "Pilot- Off - Gunner".

 "The British Aircraft Specifications File" by KJ Meekcoms and EB Morgan ISBN 0 85130 220 3, published by Air Britain also covers these designs but in much less detail and without any illustrations or diagrams.